acisops/acis_thermal_check/doc/source/developing_models.rst

 to the ``ACISThermalCheck`` subclass.
 This dictionary maps the name of the limit in the JSON file to something shorter (and perhaps more descriptive).
-All limits can then be accessed using the ``self.limits`` dictionary, which for each element has a dictionary which specifies the numerical ``"value"`` of the limit and the ``"color"`` which should be used on plots.
+All limits can then be accessed using the ``self.limits`` dictionary, which for each element has a dictionary which specifies the numerical ``value`` of the limit and the ``color`` which should be used on plots.
 Examples of how this is used are shown below.
 In this case, the 1DPAMZT model has a limit at +12 :math:$^\circ$C which is only applied when 0 FEPs are on.
 This is the ``"planning.caution.low"`` limit, which is renamed to ``"zero_feps"`` in this case.